malvikasharan/surrounded-by-giants/_pages/contribute.md

 <li><b>Author</b>: Do you have a story to tell which might be relevant for this platform?
 Please write a blog post for this page by using <a href="https://raw.githubusercontent.com/malvikasharan/blogs/gh-pages/_pages/template.md">this template</a>.</li>
 <li><b>Editor</b>: Do you like editing other drafts by improving their clarity and readability?
 Become an editor and help improve the content.</li>
 <li><b>Maintainer</b>: Do you like what you see in this platform and want to maintain it by taking care of the repo, and maintaining its contents?
 Become a maintainer.</li>
 <li><b>Developer</b>: Do you love to develop and improve the Gitpages, and have some ideas to improve this platform?
-We would love to hear from you and get your contribution in sustaining this platform and making it an accessible space.</li>
+I would love to hear from you and get your contribution in sustaining this platform and making it an accessible space.</li>
 <li><b>Moderator</b>: Do you want to help ensure that the posts on this platform or comments on different posts are relevant?
 Become a moderator.</li>
 <li><b>Commenter</b>: If the comment section is activated for particular posts, you are welcome to comment to share your views on the relevant topic as that of the posts.</li>
 </ul>

 <h3>Participation Guideline</h3>

 <p>I am committed to providing a welcoming and supportive environment for all people, regardless of background or identity.
-If you would like to participate, I request that you maintain a positive, respectiful and professional tone in all your posts.
+If you would like to contribute, I request that you maintain a positive, respectful and inclusive tone in all your posts.
 When participating in this platform, please follow these recommendations:</p>

 <li>Use welcoming and inclusive language</li>
 <li>Be respectful of different viewpoints and experiences</li>